The morning after a spring gale is an ideal time to walk along the beach to see what has been washed ashore.

 The grey seal has an elongated ‘Roman nose’ and its nostrils are parallel (they don’t meet at the bottom).

-Cetacean (whale and dolphin) bones
+How to identify cetacean (whale and dolphin) skulls and bones

 - Toothed whales have a globular cranium, a long or short narrow snout and small, peg- or wedge-shaped teeth.
 Some species, such as porpoises and bottlenose dolphins, have dozens of teeth; others may have up to several hundred.